-Lucille Dawson (Project Manager) comes to H2M from several years working with at-risk populations at the City of Portland's Parks & Recreation department and various community arts organizations.
+Lucille Dawson (Project Manager & Education Director) came to H2M from several years working with the City of Portland's Parks & Recreation department and various community arts organizations.
 She has a background in theatre, music performance, and outdoor recreation.
 She speaks three languages, has lived in four countries and on both coasts of the USA, and has performed locally and internationally as an actor, musician, and puppeteer.
-She is currently serving on the board of directors for Milepost 5 artist's collective, collaborating with local artists on a new devised musical, and is the outreach coordinator for the local education group NW VEG.
+She is currently training to be your favorite yoga teacher and writing short plays about nothing.

 Jonathan Walters (Artistic Director) founded Hand2Mouth in 2000, after beginning his career in Poland.
 As Hand2Mouth's Artistic Director, Jonathan has co-conceived, co-created, and directed the bulk of Hand2Mouth shows, and works closely with guest writers and the ensemble to develop original devised theatre work.
 Under his direction, Hand2Mouth has premiered major new works, as well as site-specific and commissioned short pieces in the Portland area, and toured these works regionally, nationally and abroad, presenting at today's leading venues for contemporary theatre performance, including Festival Malta in Poznan, Poland, The National Autonomous University in Mexico City, the Network of Ensemble Theatres Summit in San Francisco, California, The Fury Factory Theatre Festival in San Franisco, La MaMa E.T.C., 59E59 and the Ontological Theatre in New York City, On the Boards, Bumbershoot Festival and City Arts Festival in Seattle, Miracle Theatre Group, Artists Repertory Theatre, Portland Center Stage and the Fertile Ground Festival in Portland.
 Jonathan tours and directs devised theatre at colleges and performance venues across the Pacific Northwest, the greater US, as well as internationally.
 His directing work has been reviewed in the New York Times, New York Post, Just Out, Willamette Week, Oregonian, Time Out NY, the Portland Tribune, the Portland Mercury, the Seattle Times, Seattle Post-Intelligencer, and The Stranger,as well as international newspapers and websites, and on Portland-area radio and TV programs.